 Walter Martin Barham, 5, born Ipswich.

 Charles Edward barham, 5 months, born Ipswich.

-William and Laura Barham and their Children.
-From top left to bottom right the people are:
+William and Laura Barham and their children.
+From top left to bottom right are:

 Top: Walter, Elizabeth (Lizzie), Florence (Florrie), William (Bill), Annie, Arthur.